Most coconut cupcakes are often a bit too dense and flavorless in my opinion, often presenting bland cake with an avalanche of coconut plopped on top.

 8 ounces (1 package) Philly cream cheese, room temperature

 First make the cupcakes:

-5 Combine coconut milk and vanilla: Stir together 1 cup of a well shaken can of coconut milk and a teaspoon of vanilla in a separate bowl.
+In a separate bowl, stir together 1 cup of a well shaken can of coconut milk and a teaspoon of vanilla.

 Continue alternating with the wet and dry mixtures, ending with the dry.
-Stop mixing once just as the ingredients become incorporated; do not over-mix!
+Stop mixing once the ingredients become incorporated; do not over-mix!

 Fold in the sweetened desiccated coconut.

-8 Bake: Bake at 350°F for 18-22 minutes, rotating the pan after the first 15 minutes to ensure even baking.
+Bake for 18 to 22 minutes, rotating the pan after the first 15 minutes to ensure even baking.

 Check with a toothpick to see if the cupcakes are done.
 If the toothpick comes out of the cupcake clean, then they're ready.